jordanpagewhite/jordanpagewhite.github.io/_posts/2016-1-18-drupal-8-hook-form-alter.md

 categories: [drupal, drupal8, drupalplanet]
 ---

 I am developing a Drupal 8 site right to manage scholarships and scholarship applications at the university.
-I wanted to add a bunch of custom fields to User and group them with the `field_group` module, but `field_group` generated an error that caused White Screen of Death (WSOD) up on adding a field group.
+I wanted to add a bunch of custom fields to User and group them with the `field_group` module, but `field_group` generated an error that caused White Screen of Death (WSOD) upon adding a field group.
 I reported the error to the module maintainer, but he seemed to denounce the possibility that it generated an error in his response to me.

 Since I am on a deadline, I decided to find a solution that didn't use `field_group`.